opentable/wiremock-body-transformer/README.md

 ####As part of the [Wiremock standalone process](http://wiremock.org/running-standalone.html#running-standalone):
-Including the extension upon start on the command line.
+Including the extension upon start on the command line via the `--extensions` flag.
+Note that the BodyTransformer jar is added to the classpath.
 ```
---extensions com.opentable.extension.BodyTransformer
+java -cp "wiremock-body-transformer-1.0.2.jar:wiremock-1.57-standalone.jar" com.github.tomakehurst.wiremock.standalone.WireMockServerRunner --verbose --extensions com.opentable.extension.BodyTransformer
 ```

 Add the transformer into the specific stub via the "body-transformer" name.
 ```
 {